-Michael Jackson Documentary Being Aired By HBO Despite Lawsuit
+Michael Jackson Documentary Being Aired By HBO, Despite Lawsuit

 It has already been aired at the Sundance Film Festival in January, and Jackson’s family were furious with the contents of the documentary.

-The documentary sees Wade Robson (41) and James Safechuck (37) detailing — graphically — the years of abuse they suffered at the hands of Jackson in the 1980’s and 1990’s.
+The documentary sees Wade Robson, 41, and James Safechuck, 37, detailing — graphically — the years of abuse they suffered at the hands of Jackson in the 1980s and 1990s.

-Jackson’s family has labeled the pair “admitted liars,” given that Robson spoke out in support of the singer when he faced sexual assault charges in the mid-2000’s, and Safechuck publicly denied he had ever been molested by Jackson.
+Jackson’s family has labeled the pair “admitted liars,” given that Robson spoke out in support of the singer when he faced sexual assault charges in the mid-2000s, and Safechuck publicly denied he had ever been molested by Jackson.

 The fact that they have changed their tune now after Jackson’s death has infuriated the family and Jackson’s estate, who believe they are looking to ruin the singer’s reputation now that he is unable to speak up and defend himself from their claims.